 Provide the fun and games

 Amp up your cocktail hour with a few games.
 Choose ones that require a few people so that guests are encouraged to branch out of their immediate social circles.
-Corn hole, bocce ball, croquet and giant jenga are all great if you have the space.
-If you’ve opted for a more intimate venue, stock it with cards, dice, mad libs and other quick and easy games - try not to throw in anything big with tons of pieces like Scrabble or Monopoly.
+Corn hole, bocce ball, croquet and giant Jenga are all great if you have the space.
+If you’ve opted for a more intimate wedding reception venue, stock it with table games like I Spy, cards, dice, mad libs and other quick and easy games – try not to throw in anything big with tons of pieces like Scrabble or Monopoly.

-All of your decor details can become conversation pieces.
-The escort card table or seating chart will have guests rubbing elbows, your centerpieces and place cards can spark conversation as guests take their seats and other clever decor elements will give guests something to talk about.
+All of your wedding decor details can become conversation pieces.
+The escort card display table or seating chart will have guests rubbing elbows, your wedding centerpieces and place cards can spark conversation as guests take their seats and other clever decor elements will give guests something to talk about.

 You’ll probably spend a few nights burning the midnight oil labouring over your seating plan - but it’s totally worth it!
 Opt for larger tables and seat guests with familiar interests together to generate some noteworthy conversations.
 Who knows, maybe you’ll even get to play matchmaker on your wedding day.

 Yes, buffets are typically less expensive and cocktail-style catering is fuss-free, but if you want to get people talking, family-style is the way to go.
 This catering serving style will save your guests from having to leave the table mid-convo to refill their plate, eliminating any awkward pauses.
 Also, passing around the food involves a little bit of maneuvering and talking.
 Something as simple as, “could you pass the potatoes?” could spark a lifelong friendship, you never know.